OpenHaus/laravel-yourls/README.md

 Orumad\Yourls\YourlsServiceProvider::class,
 ```

-If you want to use the facade to log messages, add this to your facades in app.php:
+If you want to use the facade add this to your facades in app.php:

 ```php
 'Yourls' => Orumad\Yourls\YourlsFacade::class,